 Student Employment Work Authorizations - Once you have secured a job, your supervisor will complete a Student Employment Work Authorization for you online.
 You will receive an e-mail requesting that you approve the authorization and terms for employment in Self-Service.
 You are ready to begin working once you have approved the authorization in Self-Service.
-Please allow 24 hours for your job to then appear in ARTICtime, our online platform where you will record your hours.
-It is suggested that you and your supervisor complete the authorization process at least one day prior to beginning employment to ensure that you are able to record time worked in ARTICtime.
+It is suggested that you and your supervisor complete the authorization process at least one day prior to beginning employment to ensure that you are able to record time worked.